 It’s been a whirlwind bromance for me and this man.
 3 years in the making.
 We’ve shared heartache and happiness, worry and success but most of all we’ve had bloody good fun growing our businesses and riding this train together.
 Woah… Emotional.
 Hey, he’s still alive though.
 Fitter than ever… Well except the whole Bloodstock Fest relapse last month.

 Col Gray – that’s Col, pronounced “Cole”.
 The legend that is; Gillies and Mackay’s brand designer.

 Col has embedded himself within Shedlife.
 He became “one of us” right from the beginning which has created an invaluable understanding of our customers.
-From the very first glimpse of what was to come from the website I knew straight away Col had nailed it.
-It’s a prefect representation of everything we are and that’s because Col gets us, gets our business and most importantly gets our customers.
+From the very first glimpse of what was to come from the website, I knew straight away Col had nailed it.
+It’s a perfect representation of everything we are and that’s because Col gets us, gets our business, and most importantly gets our customers.

 Pixels Ink – it’s a magical yellow box of laughs where Col believes in you before even you do.

 Thank you, Col for all that you are.